alphagov/performanceplatform-documentation/glossary.rst

     A group of closely related services eg Carer's Allowance service group includes applications, existing claims, appeals etc

   Spotlight
     An application that is part of the performance platform.
-It is responsible for rendering data from the :term:`Backdrop` API to display visualisations of service performance
+It is responsible for :doc:`rendering data</architecture/parts/spotlight>` from the :term:`Backdrop` API to display visualisations of service performance

   Transaction
     Central govenment in the UK handle 1.5 billion transactions a year eg applications, renewals, bookings, existing claims etc